SpintroniK/news.exadrums.com/content/article/new-arduino-nano-every-board-part3.md

 This is a series of posts.
 If you haven't read the previous part here's a link to it: [New Arduino Nano Every Trigger Board - Part 2](/article/new-arduino-nano-every-board-part2).

-In this part, we are going send MIDI notes over USB using the Arduino Nano Every.
+In this part, we are going to send MIDI notes over USB using the Arduino Nano Every.
 To understand everything correctly, make sure you read the previous parts.

 ♬ ♪ ♬ ♪